Rebecca Eisenberg: Biography

-Columns, articles, appearances, and blogs
+Select columns, articles, appearances, and blogs

 Starting in 1995 Eisenberg wrote one of the earliest blogs called "Read Me."
 She continued until 2000, at which time she signed off, explaining she had found "a life."
 The term "blog" had not yet been coined.
 It was known at the time as an "online diary."
 In 1999 she was ranked as one of the 25 most important women on the web for her contributions to technology journalism.